samartzidis/OfficeDrawIo/README.md

 # OfficeDrawIo

 OfficeDrawIo is a Microsoft Office add-in that allows embedding and inline editing of [Draw.io](https://about.draw.io/) diagrams into Word documents.
-Users without the add-in will still be able to see the diagrams but not edit them.
+Users without the add-in will still be able to see the diagrams but just not edit them.

 Known issues
 ------------